Skip to main content

 How to clean eggs

-1. Add 1 or 2 table spoons of baking soda to warm water.
+1. Add 1 or 2 tablespoons of baking soda to warm water.

 2. Gently rub your eggs using the solution of water and baking soda, and a strong paper towel.